grame-cncm/faust-atom-package/README.md

-# faust-atom-package
+# Faust language support in Atom

-Faust language support in Atom editor
+Adds syntax highlighting and snippets for the Faust programming language.